Yordanis García

-Yordanis García Barrisonte (/es/; born November 21, 1988, in San Juan y Martínez, Pinar del Río) is a male decathlete from Cuba who competed for his native country at the 2008 Beijing Olympics.
+Yordanis García Barrisonte (/es/; born November 21, 1988) is a Cuban decathlete who competed for his native country at the 2008 Beijing Olympics.
 The 2005 World Youth champion, he is a two-time medallist at the Pan American Games and has competed at the World Championships in Athletics on three occasions (2007, 2009, 2011).
 He is the nephew of Yenima Arencibia.